SHARE

 Of course!
 To make this porridge vegan, simply omit the condensed milk and substitute with canned full-fat coconut milk/cream or a dairy-free condensed milk (I love Let's Do....Organic's version) instead and ensure that you use a plant-based milk.
 If you'd like to substitute the brown sugar, you can definitely use coconut sugar, maple syrup, or Agave instead.

-Other Jamaican Recipes That I Love
+Other Jamaican Recipes that You'll Love Next!

 MADE OUR RECIPE(S)?